kdevoops/kvterraform/README.md

 To pass vars it's possible to:

-1. Create variables.tf file.
+Create variables.tf file.
 Add vars like:

         variable "filename" {
             default = "/tmp/kvtest.txt"
             type = string
         }

+This file for vars definitions (not values, except defaults).
+Not necessary, but recommended for big projects.

 Add to the main tf file keywoard "var.$VARNAME".